 What does home insurance cover in Florida?

 Understanding what your Florida home insurance covers is important when building a policy that meets your needs.
-Florida is a prime target for tropical storms, and the state endures more hurricane landfalls than any other state in the country.
-Due to the high possibility of hurricanes and flooding, Florida homeowners should consider the potential damage resulting from these occurrences when choosing their insurance coverage.
-Here are some of the most common types of damage that cause Floridians to file home insurance claims:
+Many parts of Florida are prime targets for tropical storms, and the state has historically endured more hurricane landfalls than any other state in the country.
+Due to the high possibility of hurricanes and flooding, Florida homeowners may want to consider the potential damage resulting from these perils when choosing their insurance coverage.
+Here are some of the most common types of damage that may cause Floridians to file home insurance claims:

 - Floods and water damage: Heavy rains and storm surges can cause extensive flooding and water damage, even to inland locations.
 However, flood damage is not covered in a standard homeowners insurance policy, so you will likely need to purchase a separate flood insurance policy.